sevab/TennisScoreTracker/README.md

 ## A legit Tennis Scoring Board adhereing to Wimbledon Rules

-* Give players name and choose gender
+* Give players' names and choose their gender
 ![alt tag](./screenshot1.png)

-* Score the player by clicking on their name
+* Update player score by clicking on their name
 ![alt tag](./screenshot2.png)

 Known bugs: